 I had a similar experience when I moved to Minneapolis after college and again a few years later when I had my first child.
 My oldest is fourteen this week, but I still see the shoulders closing me out; I remember the body language that screamed, We don’t need new friends.

-You can be friendly without committing to lifelong friendship.
+Casual friendship: you can be friendly without committing to lifelong friendship.

 Inviting someone to join you once for lunch doesn’t commit you to decorating her locker on her birthday from now until you graduate from high school.
 Acknowledging that someone else exists doesn’t make you best friends.
 You get the idea.